|Nutritional Guidelines (per serving)|

 This apple rhubarb crisp dessert is an excellent way to use your rhubarb, and it makes a nice everyday treat for the family.
 The apples add some texture to the dessert, and the brown sugar oat topping is simply sublime.
 For some extra crunch and flavor, feel free to add about 1/2 cup of chopped walnuts or pecans to the topping mixture.

-- 1 pound rhubarb stalks (about 3 cups diced)
+- 1 pound rhubarb stalks (diced)

 - 2 large apples